cryptostorm/cryptostorm_client_configuration_files/README.md

 The level of security you get with these configs depends on the version of OpenVPN/OpenSSL you have.
 The newer the version, the better the security.
-But even at the least possible security level, the cryptography used is still considered "unbreakable for the foreseeable future".
+But even at the lowest possible security level, the cryptography used is still considered "unbreakable for the foreseeable future".

 See [https://cryptostorm.is/new](https://cryptostorm.is/new) for more information, or just read the comments in these configs.